SkylineCommunications/dataminer-docs/connector-help/connector_help/Emcore_Medallion_8100.md

 #### SNMP Main Connection

-This driver uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 SNMP CONNECTION:

 - **IP address/host**: The polling IP of the device.
-- **Device address**: Indicate if required or not.
-If it is, specify default value and range.

 SNMP Settings: